Configuring Bacularis#

 Basic

 Basic is the only authentication method available in the Bacularis API.
 It provides a simple and minimal way to access both API resources and API panel.
-This authentication can be configured on start in the initial Bacularis configuration wizard.
+This authentication can be configured in the initial Bacularis configuration wizard.

 Bacularis Web#

-All authentication methods are available to setup on the Security page of the Bacularis Web interface.
+All authentication methods are available to set up on the Security page of the Bacularis Web interface.

 Basic